 Agriculture Working Group

-However, economic development and the increase of the population in our region demands expansion of the farm land, which is creating loss of other ecologically viable lands and resource degradation and desertification.
-This lead to the importance and rising of the cooperative research to develop mutual sustainable agriculture in this region.
-In addition, with inclement climatic conditions and its change in the region is strongly affecting our Agriculture systems.
-Therefore, it is necessary to address and cooperate while we respect a diversity in the various countries for its purpose.
-We, APAN Agriculture Working Group, believe that is proud that these issues could be addressed with the technology and the application of the Internet in our region.
-However, we never forget the overcoming of digital divides in our mind.
+However, economic development and the increase of the population in our region demands expansion of the farmland, which is creating loss of other ecologically viable lands, resource degradation, and desertification.
+This leads to the importance and growth in cooperative research to develop mutual sustainable agriculture in this region.
+In addition, changing and inclement climatic conditions in the region is strongly affecting our Agriculture systems.
+Therefore, it is necessary to address and cooperate while we respect diversity in the various countries.
+We, APAN Agriculture Working Group, believe, and are proud that, these issues can be addressed with technology and application of the Internet in our region.
+However, we never forget in our mind the challenges in overcoming the region’s digital divides.

 - Promotion & intermediation of international research and educational projects for agriculture utilizing the APAN infrastructure.

 - Collaborate with Open and Sharing Data WG, Cloud WG, IoT WG, e-Culture WG, DMWG, Security WG to increase innovations in Agriculture.

 - PPromotion of international symposia and meetings for Agroinformatics.

 - Inviting researchers from other agricultural research fields such as crop breeding, biodiversity, and rural hybridization, etc.

 - Encouragement of Compliance to international standards of Web Technology.